Best Legal Services Saudi Arabia

 Legal services based on Islamic Principals

-Article 9 of the family law states that “the family is an essence to the Saudi Arabian society, and the members of that society shall be brought up according to the teachings of Islam.
-Article 26 elaborates that the government protects the human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all the lawful matters in Saudi Arabia.
-All the Islamic practices are conducted in a different area of Saudi Arabia such as
+Article 9 of the family law states that “the family is an essence to the Saudi Arabian society.
+The members of that society shall be brought up according to the teachings of Islam.
+Article 26 elaborates that the government protects human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all lawful matters in Saudi Arabia.
+All the Islamic practices are conducted in different areas of Saudi Arabia such as

-To study the Saudi Arabian law, one has to turn first to ‘Fiqh’.
-Most of the Islamic laws practiced in this state are according to the renowned Islamic school of law and it can be found in the books of fiqh that were inscribed by Muslim Scholars (Ulema) over almost fifteen centuries.
-Adjudicators in Saudi Arabia refer these volumes (especially the ones which are foremost bases for each Islamic school of thought) for decision-making processes.
+To study Saudi Arabian law, one has to turn first to ‘Fiqh’.
+Most of the Islamic laws practiced in this state are according to the renowned Islamic school of law.
+It can be found in the books of fiqh that were inscribed by Muslim Scholars (Ulema) over almost fifteen centuries.
+Adjudicators in Saudi Arabia refer to these volumes (especially the ones which are foremost bases for each Islamic school of thought) for decision-making processes.

 The divorce is effectual instantaneously.
 The husband is then required to provide financial aid to the divorced wife for a period of probably four months and ten days.
-Women can only demand a divorce if it includes her husband’s consent or if she has been abused by her husband.
+Women can only demand a divorce if it includes their husband’s consent or if she has been abused by their husband.

 Usually, it is very problematic for a Saudi Arabian woman to acquire a legal service for judicial divorce.
 With about 60% of marriages being liquefied, the divorce rate has remained high.
 However, in practice, polygamy is legalized for men but is restricted to four wives at a time, and marriages were forbidden under the age of 15.

-Labour laws have proper articulation in the legal services system of Saudi Arabia, Article 26 states that irrespective of numbers of workers, all companies, shall make efforts to attract and employ Saudi Arabians, make such conditions available to retain them on the job and provide them with proper guidance, training and then qualifying them for their allocated jobs.
+Labour laws have proper articulation in the legal services system of Saudi Arabia, Article 26 states that irrespective of the number of workers, all companies, shall make efforts to attract and employ Saudi Arabians, make such conditions available to retain them on the job, and provide them with proper guidance, training and then qualifying them for their allocated jobs.